caioeps/message_box/README.md

 ## Server
-Since we are using Webpacker, in order to the project run the server properly we must also run webpack-dev-server alogside Puma.
+Since we are using Webpacker, in order to the project run the server properly we must also run webpack-dev-server alongside Puma.
 Foreman will allow us to run many processes as Heroku does, using Procfiles.

 ```